RyanMorash/custom-openai/readme.md

 ## Usage

 Once configured, you can use this integration exactly like the built-in OpenAI Conversation integration.
 The conversation agent will appear in your list of available assistants.
+For more info, see the [Home Assistant documentation](https://www.home-assistant.io/integrations/openai_conversation/)

 ## License